So you are thinking about cooking a frozen piece of meat in your pressure cooker huh?

 Yet this does not eliminate pressure cookers for all forms of frozen meats, only for those which come in large slabs or blocks.

-Ground beef, provided it is not in some sort of dense cube, can be quickly and properly dealt with.
+Just like shredded chicken, Just like shredded chicken, Ground beef, provided it is not in some sort of dense cube, can be quickly and properly dealt with.
 Smaller pieces of meat can “melt” internally much faster and can thus be excellent candidates for pressure cooking, although even these smaller chunks remain subject to the minimum of 50 percent additional cooking time.

 A word also needs to be said about pressure cooking methodology.
 The only really safe method of pressure cooking frozen meat is through the process of boiling it—which requires the meat to be totally submerged in liquid.
 Steaming or braising will result in an unevenly cooked, and therefore dangerous, final product in many instances.
 In those circumstances where it is really unavoidable to cook frozen meat in a pressure cooker, three things need to be kept in mind.